HoLo-Debris/stock/README.md

-# stock
+## Stock analysis system
-A web system used for making prediction for stock market based on machine learning.
+&emsp;&emsp;A web system used for making prediction for stock market based on machine learning.

-## Introduction

-The direcory frontEnd includes source code and test code of build frontEnd.
-The direcory backEnd includes source code and test code of back end.
-The direcory docs includes some documents about this project.
+### Welcome to contribute
+&emsp;&emsp;If you have some good ideas, I'd appreciate it if you submit the issue or some code.
+&emsp;&emsp;If you want to contribute, please read the commit_rules.md under the docs directory.